 When a divorce occurs, everyone starts thinking about how their assets will be handled.
 A QDRO (qualified domestic relations order) is a court order that gives one spouse a portion of the other spouse's employer-sponsored retirement and benefits account.
 QDROs are not issued in every divorce, you may want to consult your lawyer about whether you or your spouse qualify for a QDRO.
 In this video, attorney Abigale Stolfe answers questions about divorce, retirement accounts, and Qualified Domestic Relations Orders in New Jersey.

-Stolfe Zeigler New Jersey Family Law Group’s divorce and family law attorneys can ensure you receive a fair and equitable division of assets in your divorce.
-With offices in Toms River and Moorestown, our divorce attorneys can help you seek a fair, collaborative resolution so that you can begin to move forward with your life as soon as possible.
+Stolfe Zeigler New Jersey Family Law Group’s attorneys can ensure you receive a fair and equitable division of assets in your divorce.
+With offices in Toms River and Moorestown, our attorneys can help you seek a fair, collaborative resolution so that you can begin to move forward with your life as soon as possible.

 Let Us Help You Protect What Matters Most